treydedman/rc1224-code-solutions/express-mutations/express-mutations-quiz-notes.md

 - What is the significance of an HTTP request's method?

+it indicates the intended action a client wants to make

 - What is the significance of an HTTP response's status?

+it displays if a specific HTTP request has been successfully or unsuccessfully completed

 - What does the express.json() middleware do and when would you need it?

+it parses HTTP requests with JSON responses based on matched criteria

 ## Notes